kaismic/Hitomi-Scroll-Viewer/README.md

 - Download galleries
 - Auto scrolling
 - Change view direction
-- Sync data on Google Drive using your Google Account
+- Sync data on Google Drive with Google Account

 ## How to install
 If you are upgrading the app from version 2.x.x.x to 2.x.x.x, please skip step 2.
 Otherwise, follow all the steps.